We thank previous members of the Board for their commitment to GAFFI .

 He is member of the Association of Japanese Corporate Executives (Keizai Doyoukai), German Chamber of Commerce, American Chamber of Commerce and ACCJ Growth Strategy Task Force where he contributed to policy papers for the Japanese government.

-Yasuaki Mori is a Swiss Board member.
+Yasuaki Mori is a Swiss Board member and a Trustee of GAFFI, UK.